 Length: 17 pages

-This bill was introduced on July 30, 2010, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 30, 2010, in a previous session of Congress, but it did not receive a vote.

 Jul 30, 2010